-3.3.5.1 For health sector documents, to conform to the bidding document requirements and registration with the Drugs Regulatory Authority (DRAP) of Pakistan, use the appropriate wording for BDS clauses about procurement-specific documentation.
+3.3.5.1.
+For health sector documents, to conform to the bidding document requirements and registration with the Drugs Regulatory Authority (DRAP) of Pakistan, use the appropriate wording for BDS clauses about procurement-specific documentation

-3.3.6 Specify Evaluation Criteria and Documents Required
+3.3.6.
+Specify Evaluation Criteria and Documents Required

-- 3.3.6.1 Determine the criteria that will be used to evaluate and compare bids (Rule 21 (a) and Rule 42 of SPPR, 2010-Amended 2013-in addition to what has already mentioned in the ITB-and list it on the BDS. - 3.3.6.2 If criteria are used, in addition to price, insert the information for the bidder on how the non-financial items will be evaluated. - 3.3.6.3 Include details for the scoring system, if it will apply for a technical evaluation.
+- 3.3.6.1.
+Determine criteria that will be used to evaluate and compare bids (in addition to what has already been mentioned in the ITB), and list it on the Bid Data Sheet. - 3.3.6.2.
+If criteria in addition to price are used, insert information for the bidder on how non-financial items will be evaluated. - 3.3.6.3.
+Include details for the scoring system, if it will apply for a technical evaluation.
 It is at the discretion of the procuring agency to develop specific criteria that will be used to decide whether or not a bidder is qualified for a contract award.
-For example, for production capacity, the procuring agency defines exactly how much capacity it considers adequate, based on quantity and delivery time requirements for the subject procurement; including the documentary evidence that the bidder should submit. - 3.3.6.4 Determine and list documentary evidence that bidders should submit to establish or confirm their qualifications. - 3.3.6.5 Defining evidence to support specific criteria is not as clear as defining the requirement itself.
+For example, for production capacity, the procuring agency defines exactly how much capacity it considers adequate, based on quantity and delivery time requirements for the subject procurement; including the documentary evidence that the bidder should submit.

+- 3.3.6.4.
+Determine and list documentary evidence that bidders should submit in order to establish (or confirm) their qualifications. - 3.3.6.5.
+Defining evidence to support specific criteria is not as clear as defining the requirement itself.
 The purchaser may ask the bidder for a sworn statement of its installed manufacturing capacity, and its peak and average production during the past three years.
 But, during the evaluation, other details and documents submitted with the bid will be used to corroborate the bidder's claims.
 The firm's financial information and audited financial statements, details of current commitments and contracts completed during the past several years, and the bidder's explicit permission for the purchaser to contact business and banking references, will all be considered.

-3.3.7 Specify Any Additional Documents Comprising the Bid
+3.3.7.
+Specify Any Addition Documents Comprising the Bid

-The ITB specifies what documents comprise the bid, but it also gives the procuring agency time to include more documents on this list, using the respective BDS.
+The ITB specifies what documents will comprise the bid, but it also gives the procuring agency time to include more documents in this list, using the respective BDS.

-3.3.8 BDS Completion
+3.3.8.
+BDS Completion

-Enter the products for steps 3.3.4 to 3.3.7 into the appropriate clauses on the BDS.
+Enter the products of Steps 3.3.4 to 3.3.7 above into the appropriate clauses of the BDS.
 Delete all guidance notes and unused options.
 This is frequently overlooked and creates confusion about the actual requirements.

-3.3.9 Begin Drafting Special Conditions of Contract
+3.3.9.
+Begin Drafting Special Conditions of Contract (SCC)